 Sales and Marketing

 AIG Property Casualty and AIG Life and Retirement distribute their products every way possible -- from specialty brokers, independent agents, financial advisors, banks, direct to the consumer, and through affinity groups.
-AIG maintains direct sales groups consisting of about 4,000 representatives affiliated with its VALIC and American General subsidiaries.
-It also operates the AIG Direct distribution group, and it has relationships with 6,000 independent financial advisors, 69,000 financial institution agents, and 1,700 independent marketing organizations (with 150,000 licensed independent agents).
-It also has access to 120,000 broker dealers, as well as other benefit administrators.
+AIG maintains direct sales groups consisting of representatives affiliated with its VALIC and American General subsidiaries.
+It also operates the AIG Direct distribution group, and it has relationships with 6,000 independent financial advisors, as well as with tens of thousands of financial institution agents, more than 1,000 independent marketing organizations.

-As it wraps up reorganization efforts and sheds its government ownership, AIG is beginning to slowly move towards growth through organic measures, including the launch of new product offerings and distribution channels in its core operating segments.
-The company's primary goals for the Life and Retirement segment include growth of assets under management, increasing life insurance in-force, and enhancing return on equity by simplifying the legal entity structure and improving operational efficiencies.
-Within the AIG Property Casualty division, goals include shifting the business mix to high-value lines, balancing risk to improve loss ratios, enhancing claims and analysis tools, and controlling operational expenses.
+As it has wrapped up reorganization efforts, AIG is beginning to move towards growth through organic measures, including the launch of new product offerings and distribution channels in its core operating segments.
+The company's primary goals include growth of assets under management, increasing life insurance in-force, and enhancing return on equity by simplifying the legal entity structure and improving operational efficiencies.
+For the Commercial Insurance segment, AIG is focused on improving its business portfolio by using enhanced data and analytics to provide better pricing and underwriting.

 The company has divested nearly all of its non-insurance operations.
-AIG formed a new subsidiary, ILFC Holdings, through which it planned to conduct an IPO of the last major non-insurance holding, aircraft leasing business International Lease Finance Corporation (ILFC).
-However, in 2012 it instead agreed to sell a 90% stake in the ILFC operations to a private Chinese investment group for some $5.3 billion.
-In 2010 Australia's Macquarie Group paid $1.9 billion for some 60 aircraft leaving over 1,000 in the company's portfolio.
+AIG formed a new subsidiary, ILFC Holdings through which it planned to conduct an IPO of the last major non-insurance holding, aircraft leasing business International Lease Finance Corporation (ILFC).
+However in 2014 the company sold ILFC to AerCap Ireland Limited, a wholly owned subsidiary of AerCap for $7.6 billion.